s0s1-team/ctf/rhme3/full_compromise.md

 ```

 Next we are getting armed with oscilloscope write down 5 bitvectors from test mode and filter our results using script, this should be sufficiently enough to locate which sample is running on your board.
-After that you can calculate right password for running firmware, for this purpuse Atmel Studio would more then enough, few patches to firmware and setting breakpoint after password calculation, when it hits breakpoint just copy calculated pass to final script.
+After that you can calculate right password for running firmware, for this purpose Atmel Studio would more than enough, few patches to firmware and setting breakpoint after password calculation, when it hits breakpoint just copy calculated pass to final script.

-Last thing left is to run final script for password verification, don't forget to check that printed pass is matching expecatation, or you will be quite supprised in the end, if everything is fine you have ~4 hours of "free time").
+Last thing left is to run final script for password verification, don't forget to check that printed pass is matching expectation, or you will be quite surprised after few hours of calculation.
+If everything is going as expeted and nobody is going to accidantly switch of your usb cable you'll have about 4 hours of "free time").

-I'm still wonder why Car Crash cost 500 points, and all this stuff above just 250 point, but anyway congratulations if get throug it.
+I'm still wonder why Car Crash cost 500 points, and all this stuff above just 250 point, but if could do it my congratulation.